btguilherme/FASSL/README.md

 ### Basic usage

+An option would be to execute the `FASSL-Main` program, which will execute the entire learning process of the classifier, from splitting the dataset to obtaining the information.

+If you already have, e.g. splitted files, you can run each program separately:

 1. Run `FASSL-Splitter` to split the dataset into Z2', Z2'' and Z3.
 Just run the file `FASSLSplitter.java` in `fassl.splitter` package.
 The splited files will be stored at *../FASSL/FASSL-Splitter/arff-files*.
 Each split will be identify by a hash code, concatenated in the beginning of the file name.

 2. Since the split step is done, you are good to run `FASSL-Sort` project.
 Just run the file `FASSLSort.java` in `fassl.sort` package.
 The sorted files will be stored at *../FASSL/FASSL-Sort/arff-files-sorted*, and the sorting time for each *.arff* file will be stored at *../FASSL/txt-files*.

 3. After Step 2, you have to open the project named `FASSL-SelectionClassification`.
 Just run the file `FASSLSelectionClassification.java` in `fassl.main package`.
-The samples used by each iteration of learning will be stored at *../FASSL/FASSL-SelectionClassification/arff-files-iterations*, and the measurements (i.e. accuracy, f-measure, precision, recall and ROC) will be stored at *../FASSL/txt-files*.
+The samples used by each iteration of learning will be stored at *../FASSL/FASSL-SelectionClassification/arff-files-iterations*, and the measurements (i.e. accuracy, f-measure, precision, recall, ROC, kappa, sensibility, specifity; and train, test and AL method application times) will be stored at *../FASSL/txt-files*.

 4. Then, to get the average and standard deviation of the measures, open the `FASSL-Information` project.
 Just run the file `FASSLInformation.java` in `fassl.information` package.
-The *.dat* files will be generated with iteration number, accuracy and standard deviation, and stored at *../FASSL/dat-files*.
+The *.dat* files will be generated with iteration number, accuracy, standard deviation and interquartile range, and stored at *../FASSL/dat-files*.

 If you already have splited files or even organized files by others active learning techniques, you can jump steps.
 Just put your files at the corresponding folder (i.e. sorted files at *../FASSL/FASSL-Sort/arff-files-sorted*).